 This amendment makes it clear that agencies cannot hire officers whose background check reveals misconduct that requires mandatory decertification.
-This will preclude agencies from hiring officers who separated from employment after engaging in the misconduct listed in RCW 43.101.105(2) from obtaining employment at another agency prior to the conclusion of the decertification.
+This will preclude agencies from hiring officers who separated from employment after engaging in the misconduct listed in RCW 43.101.105(2) from obtaining employment at another agency prior to the conclusion of the decertification action.

-KAB:ng Attachments AMENDATORY SECTION (Amending WSR 22-13-075, filed 6/9/22, effective 7/10/22)
+KAB:ng Attachments

-WAC 139-07-010 Conditional offers of employment.
-(1) Any applicant who has been offered a conditional offer of employment as a certified officer must submit to a background investigation to determine suitability for employment.

-(2) This includes certified officers whose certification has lapsed as a result of a break in service except those recalled to active military service.

-(3) Hiring agencies may not make a nonconditional offer of employment prior to an applicant's completion of the background check.

-(a) Hiring agencies shall verify in writing to the commission that they complied with all background check requirements prior to making any final offer of employment; and

-(b) Responsibility for all background verification lies with the hiring agency.

-(i) Upon completion of the background check, the hiring agency must certify that the background check has been satisfactorily completed and no disqualifying information has been found, including any conduct meeting the criteria requiring denial or revocation of certification set forth in RCW 43.101.105(2).

-(ii) At its discretion, the commission may review and audit background checks for compliance with standards established by applicable statutes and rules.

-(iii) The hiring agency has the duty to evaluate information obtained in a background check and assure that the applicant meets certification standards of RCW 43.101.105 (2) and (3).

-(4) Reserve officers shall submit to the same background requirements as certified officers.
+- WAC 139-07-010 Conditional offers of employment.
+(1) Any applicant who has been offered a conditional offer of employment as a certified officer must submit to a background investigation to determine suitability for employment. - (2) This includes certified officers whose certification has lapsed as a result of a break in service except those recalled to active military service. - (3) Hiring agencies may not make a nonconditional offer of employment prior to an applicant's completion of the background check. - (a) Hiring agencies shall verify in writing to the commission that they complied with all background check requirements prior to making any final offer of employment; and - (b) Responsibility for all background verification lies with the hiring agency. - (i) Upon completion of the background check, the hiring agency must certify that the background check has been satisfactorily completed and no disqualifying information has been found, including any conduct meeting the criteria requiring denial or revocation of certification set forth in RCW 43.101.105(2). - (ii) At its discretion, the commission may review and audit back-ground checks for compliance with standards established by applicable statutes and rules. - (iii) The hiring agency has the duty to evaluate information obtained in a background check and assure that the applicant meets certification standards of RCW 43.101.105 (2) and (3). - (4) Reserve officers shall submit to the same background requirements as certified officers.

+[1] RDS-6158.1